FAIRplus/the-fair-cookbook/content/recipes/findability/registeringDatasets.md

 Click here for more detailed use instructions and where to find the tools: https://github.com/FAIRplus/fairplus-sdf(add the link here)

-To register datasets to WikiData requires a WikiData account.
+To register datasets to Wikidata requires a Wikidata account.

 ---